JensBender/chatgpt-cover-letter-generator/README.md

 ### 📝 Create Cover Letter
 Run `cover_letter_generator.ipynb` to automate each stage of creating a personalized cover letter:

-1. **Webscraping**: Extracts job description text directly from the job posting URL using `Requests` and `BeautifulSoup`.
+1. **Web Scraping**: Extracts job description text directly from the job posting URL using `Requests` and `BeautifulSoup`.
 The language of the job description is automatically detected using `langdetect`.
 2. **Information Extraction**: Uses `OpenAI's chat completions API (beta)` with the `response_format` parameter for `structured outputs` to extract the relevant information from the job description text in JSON format and leverages `Pydantic` to validate the JSON format against a defined schema.
     ```
     {